deloro-project/rocc-schema/README.md

 - `rocc.xml` is a sample (dummy) XML file that contains a scheleton of how a file in `ROCC` format may look like.
 It validates against schema files.
 - `rocc.xsd` contains the definition of the `ROCC` schema in the XSD format.
 This file is generated from `rocc.rnc`.

-## Building the Docker image ##
+## Docker image ##

-In order to generate schema files int the XSD and RelaxNG format from the compact syntax schema definition (`rocc.rnc`) you will need to use [`jing`](https://relaxng.org/jclark/jing.html) utility.
+In order to generate schema files in the XSD and RelaxNG format from the compact syntax schema definition (`rocc.rnc`) you will need to use [`trang`](https://relaxng.org/jclark/trang.html) utility.
 To avoid polluting your workstation this can be done using a Docker container.

 The [`Dockerfile`](./Dockerfile) creates a Docker image based on Ubuntu 20.04, installs `OpenJdk` on it and builds the `jing` and `trang` utilities used for validating a file against a schema and respectively, generating XSD and RelaxNG schemas from the compact syntax schema.